Jakgolec/Project1/README.md

 - __Navigation Bar__

   - Featured in the top right corner is the nav bar that allows you to easily navigate around the single page.
-  - Currently the navigation option includes Introduction, About us, Join US and Contact Us portion
+  - Currently, the navigation option includes Introduction, About us, Join US and Contact Us portion
-  - When viewed on devices with pixel count below 600 navigation bar will wrap and move to display as a column makeing it easier to view the website.
+  - When viewed on devices with pixel count below 600 navigation bar will wrap and move to display as a column making it easier to view the website.
 ![Nav Bar](https://github.com/Jakgolec/Project1/blob/main/assets/media/Navbar.png)

 - __Introduction Section__

   - The landing includes a photograph of an inspirational quote along with the introduction section to its left.
-  - This section introduces the user to Qoute of the day and captures their attention with a quote from well known scientist.
+  - This section introduces the user to Quote of the day and captures their attention with a quote from well known scientist.
-  - When viewed on smaller devices these sections will wrap in a column matter makeing the viewing experience more enjoyable.
+  - When viewed on smaller devices these sections will wrap in a column matter making the viewing experience more enjoyable.

 ![Introduction Section](https://github.com/Jakgolec/Project1/blob/main/assets/media/IntroductiontoQuote.png)
 - __About us__

 - About us is a short introduction to our team and what we are passionate about.
-- We encourage viewers to dwell into the world of quotes and let them be inspired by our daily selcetion of best quotes we could find.
+- We encourage viewers to dwell into the world of quotes and let them be inspired by our daily selection of best quotes we could find.

 ![About us](https://github.com/Jakgolec/Project1/blob/main/assets/media/Aboutus.png)